-Due to the Covid-19 pandemic, many of our 2020 ands 2021 events have, unfortunately, been cancelled
+Due to the Covid-19 pandemic, many of our 2021 events may be, unfortunately, cancelled

 Bi-Monthly General Meetings and Programs